jkup/jonkuperman.com/content/blog/introduction-to-async-javascript/index.md

 // Select the <ul> we made above const list = document.getElementById('list');

-// Make a list of same data.
+// Make a list of some data.
 In this case, animals! const animals = ['cat', 'dog', 'bird', 'fish', 'cow', 'sheep'];

 // This function will go through the animals list and add a new item